preetsinghsebh/Library-System-Management-MySql-Project/README.md

 -- TASK 1: Create a New Book Record -- "978-1-60129-456-2', 'To Kill a Mockingbird', 'Classic', 6.00, 'yes', 'Harper Lee', 'J.B.
 Lippincott & Co.')"

-INSERT INTO books(isbn, book_title, category, rental_price, status, author, publisher)
-VALUES('978-1-60129-456-2', 'To Kill a Mockingbird', 'Classic', 6.00, 'yes', 'Harper Lee', 'J.B.
+ANS.
+INSERT INTO books(isbn, book_title, category, rental_price, status, author, publisher) VALUES('978-1-60129-456-2', 'To Kill a Mockingbird', 'Classic', 6.00, 'yes', 'Harper Lee', 'J.B.
 Lippincott & Co.');
 SELECT * FROM books;

 -- TASK 2: Update an Existing Member's Address

+ANS.
 UPDATE members
 SET member_address = '125 Oak St'
 WHERE member_id = 'C103';
 SELECT * FROM members;

 -- TASK 3: Delete a Record from the Issued Status Table -- Objective: Delete the record with issued_id = 'IS121' from the issued_status table

+ANS.
 DELETE FROM issued_status
 WHERE   issued_id =   'IS121';
 SELECT * FROM issued_status;

 -- TASK 4: Retrieve All Books Issued by a Specific Employee -- Objective: Select all books issued by the employee with emp_id = 'E101'.

+ANS.
 SELECT * FROM issued_status
 WHERE issued_emp_id = 'E101';

 -- TASK 5: List Members Who Have Issued More Than One Book -- Objective: Use GROUP BY to find members who have issued more than one book.

+ANS.
 SELECT
     issued_emp_id,
     COUNT(*)
 FROM